- Ignoring physical attraction when choosing a partner makes a relationship more likely to be temporary.

 1. Poor Sex Life.
 People stuck in a relationship lacking physical attraction will most likely have little to no sex.
 I’ve treated couples that haven’t been sexually intimate in 10-15 years.
 Some of these marriages were never consummated.
 Many such partners sleep in separate beds, even relatively young couples.
 Often the couple has never experienced a good sex life: You can discover this by asking about early dating or honeymoon activity.

 The less-interested partner is often accused of never “initiating” sex, or doing so at the most inopportune times making it less likely to happen.
 But don’t be fooled by the mate who claims to want more sexual intimacy.
 They too, often enable the sabotaging of their sex lives.
 Some do so by turning it down when it is initiated, or complaining that it is never good enough.
-This in turn, can cause the partner who finally initiated to retreat or completely shut down.
+This, in turn, can cause the partner who finally initiated to retreat or completely shut down.

 2. Affairs.
 The lack of attraction in a primary relationship often leaves an opening for a third party to enter.
-The initiator of an affair might be the mate who claims to have attraction but feels deprived by the other.
+The initiator of an affair might be the mate who claims to have an attraction but feels deprived by the other.
 In my experience, though, it’s usually the partner with little attraction that seems to find a lover.
 Work or the gym seem to be the most common places for affairs to develop.
 Running into someone that finally electrifies you is hard to resist.
 And once an affair becomes physical, it becomes that much harder to stop.
 This is one reason I liken an affair to a zombie: As in any respectable zombie movie, just when you think a zombie is destroyed, it surprises you and comes back again.

 3. Nitpicking.
-When a partner feels trapped in an unhappy relationship they tend to consistently find things wrong with their partner: The way they smell, the way they eat, the words they use.
+When a partner feels trapped in an unhappy relationship, they tend to consistently find things wrong with their partner: The way they smell, the way they eat, the words they use.
 Things they may have once found endearing are now annoying.
 Some of these critics hope that the partner will get the message and end the relationship—something the nitpicker may be scared to do.
 Others are simply projecting their own frustration onto a partner.
 Nitpicking in this context may be considered sadistic, but because it is usually unconscious it is difficult to stop.
 In my clinical experience, once the underlying reason for the nitpicking surfaces, a couple may find themselves forced to deal with their attraction issue—a more authentic, yet dangerous place to be.

 4. Distance.
 The partner who isn’t attracted will find a way to stay away.
 This could manifest in both physical and emotional distance.
 To quote Roseanne Roseannadanna, “There’s always something…if it’s not one thing, it’s another.”